Bolt64/blog-source/content/math/cohomology.md

 2. $f$ restricted to any any stalk $\mathcal{O}_x$ is a $K$-module homomorphism.

 Fixing a space $M$, we get the category of sheaves of $K$-modules over $M$, whose objects are sheaves, and the morphisms are what we just defined, called sheaf homomorphisms.
+It follows from the fact that
+$\pi$ is a local homeomorphism that even sheaf homomorphisms are local homeomorphisms.
-This category turns out to be especially nice, sharing many characteristics with the category of abelian groups and more generally, the category of $K$-modules, such as maps possesing kernels and cokernels, and possessing a version of the [First Isomorphism Theorem](https://en.wikipedia.org/wiki/Isomorphism_theorems#First_isomorphism_theorem).
+This category turns out to be
+especially nice, sharing many characteristics with the category of abelian groups and more generally, the category of $K$-modules, such as maps possesing kernels and cokernels, and possessing a version of the [First Isomorphism Theorem](https://en.wikipedia.org/wiki/Isomorphism_theorems#First_isomorphism_theorem).